Summary of Significant Accounting Policies

 Cash and Cash Equivalents

-The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
+The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.

 Oil and Natural Gas Properties

-Proceeds from the sale or disposition of evaluated and unevaluated oil and natural gas properties are accounted for as a reduction to capitalized costs through adjustments to accumulated depreciation, depletion, amortization and impairment unless the sale significantly alters the relationship between capitalized costs and proved reserves, in which case a gain or loss is recognized.
-For the years ended December 31, 2019, 2018 and 2017, the Company did not have any sales of oil and natural gas properties, which have been evaluated and contain proved reserves, as well as the historical cost of properties that have been determined to have no future economic value, are depleted using the unit-of-production method based on proved reserves.
+When applicable, proceeds from the sale or disposition of oil and natural gas properties are accounted for as a reduction to capitalized costs through adjustments to accumulated depreciation, depletion, amortization and impairment unless the sale would significantly alter the relationship between capitalized costs and proved reserves, in which case a gain or loss is recognized.

-Excluded from this amortization are costs associated with unevaluated leasehold and seismic costs associated with specific unevaluated properties and related capitalized interest.
+Historical and estimated future development costs of oil and natural gas properties, which have been evaluated and contain proved reserves, as well as the historical cost of properties that have been determined to have no future economic value, are depleted using the unit-of-production method based on proved reserves.
+Excluded from this amortization are costs associated with unevaluated properties, including capitalized interest on such costs.
 Unevaluated property costs are transferred to evaluated property costs at such time as wells are completed on the properties or the Company determines that these costs have been impaired.
 The Company assesses properties on an individual basis or as a group and considers the following factors, among others, to determine if these costs have been impaired: exploration program and intent to drill, remaining lease term, and the assignment of proved reserves.
-Geological and geophysical costs not associated with specific prospects are recorded to evaluated oil and gas property costs as incurred.
-The amount of interest costs capitalized is determined on a quarterly basis based on the average balance of unproved properties and the weighted average interest rate of outstanding borrowings.
-Capitalized interest cannot exceed gross interest expense.

 Other Property and Equipment

-The Company depreciates its other property and equipment using the straight-line method based on estimated useful lives of three to twenty years.
-Depreciation expense of $0.7 million, $1.1 million and $0.9 million relating to other property and equipment was included in “General and administrative expense” in the consolidated statements of operations for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company depreciates its other property and equipment using the straight-line method over estimated useful lives of three to 20 years.
+Depreciation expense of $1,078, $900 and $793 relating to other property and equipment was included in general and administrative expenses in the Company’s consolidated statements of operations for the years ended December 31, 2018, 2017 and 2016, respectively.
 The accumulated depreciation on other property and equipment was $16,562 and $16,259 as of December 31, 2018 and 2017, respectively.
 The Company reviews its other property and equipment for impairment when indicators of impairment exist.

 Deferred Financing Costs